Applying for Admission

 High School Transcripts

-Students who are currently in high school or have graduated high school within the last two years may use their high school transcript to determine English and/or math placement.
-Students who completed a high school math class from a Washington State public high school within the last two years and received a C or higher in their second semester may use their high school transcript for math placement.
+Students who are currently in high school or have graduated high school within the last five years may be eligible to use their high school transcript to determine placement.
+Students who completed a high school math class from a Washington State public high school within the last five years and received a C or higher in their second semester may use their high school transcript for math placement.
 Students who completed at least 11th grade English and have a cumulative GPA of 2.5 or higher may use their high school transcript to determine English placement.
 High school transcripts may also be used in determining chemistry, physics, and world language placement.

 Transcripts for Veterans